Rhys678/Rhys678/README.md

 # Hello, I'm Rhys

-[Brief Introduction - Remove this afterwards]

-I am a cyber security enthusiast with a skill gaining and adaptive mindset
+I am a cyber security enthusiast with a skill gaining and adaptive mindset.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 My journey in IT throughout my youth has led me to develop an obsession for cybersecurity, specifically aiming to join a world revolved around aiding customers/clients with their IT security and support needs.